andrew/ultimate-awesome/README.md

 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-cv-best-paper-list](https://github.com/yyyujintang/awesome-cv-best-paper-list) - Awesome Best Papers in Computer Vision Top Conference(CVPR/ICCV/ECCV).
 - [awesome-autonomous-driving-security-resources](https://github.com/allenpandas/awesome-autonomous-driving-security-resources) - 🚗 A  repository for documenting and exploring the world of autonomous driving safety, featuring a curated collection of research papers, reports, and resource.
-- [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.